ballerburg9005/echolocation-game/README.md

 Reducing the accuracy of the simulation unfortunately results in poor sound quality very fast.

 There are lots of other methods for aurealization, some faster some slower.
-But next to none of them rely on real sound wave simulations.
-And those that do that I have seen require huge 100GB pre-computed maps for simple rooms/buildings to work at all in 3D space, which heavily limits the usability of those methods to blind people.
-On the other hand, since echolocation in humans is an unstudied phenomenon, it would probably be very unwise to start out with methods that make a lot of assumptions and optimizations to cut corners, which could be detrimental to how echolocation works.
+But next to none of them are based on actual sound wave simulations.
+And those that do that I have seen, require huge 100GB pre-computed maps for simple rooms/buildings to work at all in 3D space, which heavily limits the usability of those methods to blind people.
+When I tested those methods, from what I can tell from my own very limited ability of echolocation, it either triggered it sometimes even remarkably, but then it seemed all jumbled up and distorted like a broken 3D mesh.
+Or it didn't trigger anything at all, indicating that spatial information in sound had been lost somehow.
+Since echolocation in humans is an unstudied phenomenon, it would probably be very unwise to start out with methods that make a lot of assumptions and optimizations to cut corners, which could be detrimental to how echolocation works.

 ## Features